Getting Around Nepal: The Journey of a Lifetime

 The rich culture of Nepal offers distinct food items, and each has exceptional flavor and spices.
 Some flavorsome dishes that you can try for a distinct experience in Nepal are as follows:

-1. Newari ethnic delicacy: Newari khaja is a popular Newari cuisine that comprises varieties of items on a single platter.
+1. Newari ethnic delicacy: Newari Khaja is a popular Newari cuisine that comprises a variety of items on a single platter.
 It has mouthwatering items like chhoyela, Alu Tama, Bara, Aalu achaar, and so on.

 • Food lifestyle: Nepalese savor Dal Bhat twice a day every day.
 It is a meal full of energy that keeps them healthy and energized.
 Similarly, Nepalese also prefer tea twice a day.
 Once at breakfast and once at lunch.